NetBSD: Init

 NetBSD uses a BSD style init.

 Support for using an initial ramdisk is available but not enabled by default, except for specific configurations (e.g. root encryption).

 The rc.d(8) framework, designed by Luke Mewburn for NetBSD 1.5, provides a fully modular service management system, using individual shell scripts for controlling services, similar to what System V does, but without runlevels.
 When /etc/rc/ is invoked by init(8), it executes scripts located in the /etc/rc.d directory.
 The order in which scripts are executed is determined by the rcorder(8) utility, based on the requirements stated in the dependency tags found within each script.

 Sensors

 NetBSD has featured a native hardware monitoring framework since 1999/2000.
 In 2003, it served as the inspiration behind the OpenBSD's sysctl hw.sensors framework when some NetBSD drivers were being ported to OpenBSD.

 As of March 2019, NetBSD had close to 85 device drivers exporting data through the API of the envsys framework.
 Since the 2007 revision, serialization of data between the kernel and userland is done through XML property lists with the help of NetBSD's proplib(3).

 Sound subsystem

-The NetBSD audio(4) kernel API, modelled after SunOS sound stack (SADA), provides at the same time a uniform programming interface layer above different underlying audio hardware drivers, and a simple and well-documented backend for different sound libraries (SDL, PortAudio, Mozilla cubeb) to use.
+The NetBSD audio(4) kernel API, modelled after SunOS sound stack (SADA), provides at the same time a uniform programming interface layer above different underlying audio hardware drivers, and backend for different sound libraries (SDL, PortAudio, Mozilla cubeb) to use.